lukiwieser/lowess-grouped/README.md

 ## Motivation

-Smoothing data can make plots more readable, and one commonly used method is lowess/loess.
+Smoothing data can make plots more readable, and one commonly used method is lowess/loess, sometimes also referred as *Savitzky–Golay filter*.

 Statsmodels lowess only smooths the entire dataframe, leading to undesirable results when you need independent smoothing for multiple groups (e.g., temperature data by regions).